PKrumey/acoustic-wave-reconstuction/README.md

 # Constraints

-number of fourier coefficients: the number of fourier coefficients included in the reconstruction can be found in firstGeneration:line
+number of fourier coefficients: the number of fourier coefficients included in the reconstruction can be found in firstGeneration: line 52, line 54